Rural communities in Zambia depend on forests for their livelihoods, yet poverty drives deforestation.

 Income from Forest Protection

-Conservation Fees (known as Revenue Share once the project is verified) are performance-based payments given to communities that have identified and are committed to protecting areas of forest.
+Forest Carbon Fees (refered to as Conservation Fees before a project is verified) are performance-based payments given to communities that have identified and are committed to protecting areas of forest.
 Through our partnership with the Forestry Department and the Department of National Parks and Wildlife these payments benefit the whole community.
 Projects are chosen through an open, transparent and participatory process and have included boreholes and even a hammermill.

-IMPACT: $150,000 delivered through Conservation Fees for community development from forest protection in 2017
+IMPACT: $5.07 million delivered through Conservation and Forest Carbon Fees for community development from forest protection since 2017

 Sustainable Eco-Charcoal™ Project